Growth is slowing, and earnings are expected to take a hit. For now, the labor market remains resilient.

 Initial Claims slightly declined.
 Continued Claims were flat.

-Retail Sales indicates that consumers are still-resilient.
+Retail Sales indicates that consumers are still-resilient even though sentiment is dimmed.

-University of Michigan Consumer Sentiment slightly improved.
+University of Michigan Consumer Sentiment dipped.

 Volatility stayed low despite uncertainties.

-Investor Sentiment is neutral.
+Investor Sentiment declined sharply.

 <img src="https://datawrapper.dwcdn.net/19EyL/full.png" alt="">